-For the academic year 2019-20, the three sessions are –
+For the academic year 2021-22, the two sessions are –

 Welcome to the Chalmers Learning Community!
 We desire for each person to be able to join us, from near or far, of all ages and backgrounds, for one session or for all.

 If you are not sure about committing to the entire semester yet, please join us for a “taster,” by attending at the beginning of the semester.

 To register, simply sign your name and contact information.
-You will then be directed to a payment page.
-There is a suggested donation of £150 per semester (additional £50 for each additional course), which covers costs and catering.
-Special undergraduate rate is £50.
-We do not want costs to be prohibitive to your attendance, so please e-mail email@example.com to enquire about scholarships.
+You will then be directed to a payment page in a follow-up email.
+Term cost is 150 pounds for one class and 50 pounds for additional classes.
+(This includes lunch).
+Please enquire for student discounts and reduced costs for online students.
+We do not want costs to be prohibitive to your attendance, so please e-mail email@example.com to discuss options.

 Drop Us a Line